ckeditor/ckeditor4/tests/plugins/emoji/manual/emoji.md

 @bender-ckeditor-plugins: wysiwygarea, toolbar, elementspath, sourcearea, emoji, clipboard, undo, stylescombo, format
 @bender-ui: collapsed

-# Test case #1:
+## Test case #1:
-1. Inserting new emoji by typing it in editor.
+1. Insert new emoji by typing its name in editor.
+You need to type `:` colon and at least 2 characters of emoji name in editor to get suggestion box open.
+E.g. `:fa`.

-# Test case #2:
+## Test case #2:
 1. Copy-paste emoji.
+You can use table below test cases.

-# Test case #3:
+## Test case #3:
-1. Set up format: `Formatted`.
+1. Move selection to `Formatted` section.
-2. Try to type emoji as formatted text.
+2. Try to type emoji inside formatted text element.
-3. Set up style `Computer code`.
+3. Move selection `Computer code` section.
-4. Try to type emoji as computer code.
+4. Try to type emoji inside code element.

+### Expected TC#3:
-**Expected TC#3:** In both cases emoji should remain not transformed.
+In both cases emoji should remain not transformed.
 Autocomplete menu shouldn't be visible.

 ----
-Example emoji to use in tests:
+## Example emoji to use in tests:

 | name | symbol |
 | ---: | --- |